 Events and activities with our Learning team

-When The Burrell reopens there will be lots on offer for you to join in and enjoy, including making and doing activities for children and families and craft workshops and talks for adults, plus lots more!
+Our learning team are working on a great range of activities for children and families and craft workshops and talks for adults, plus lots more!

-Creative sessions designed by The Burrell’s learning team for early years, families and adults will really bring the Collection to life.
+The creative sessions designed for early years, families and adults will really bring the Collection to life.

 The wonderful setting in Pollok Country Park will also be an important part of the activity programme, helping you escape from the hubbub of daily life.
 Activities will include gentle wellbeing sessions linking the Collection to the beautiful green space that surrounds the museum.

-Check out The Burrell Collection Talks series and tips for health and wellbeing on Glasgow Museums Youtube channel
+For things to do at home, why not try out our cross stitch patterns for download below or check out The Burrell Collection Talks series and the team's tips for health and wellbeing on Glasgow Museums Youtube channel

 The learning team is committed to giving you a chance to really get involved in The Burrell Collection.
 Over the last three years, great partnerships have been made with many groups who have been involved in lots of different projects to develop the new displays and the activity programmes for reopening.